-Unit 1: Discrete Time Signals & Systems
+Unit 1: Discrete Time Signals

-Review of Signals & System, Discrete time sequences and systems; Representation of signals on orthogonal basis; Sampling and reconstruction of signals; Discrete systems attributes, Basic elements of digital signal processing such as convolution, correlation and autocorrelation, Concepts of stability, causality, linearity, difference equations.
+Elementary Discrete time sequences and systems; Representation of signals on orthogonal basis; Sampling and reconstruction of signals; Discrete systems attributes, Basic elements of digital signal processing such as convolution, correlation and autocorrelation, Concepts of stability, causality, linearity, difference equations.
 Implementation of Discrete Time Systems, Linear Periodic and Circular convolution, Z-Transform, Inverse Z-Transform methods, Properties of Z-Transform.